Ayu0404/python/README.md

 ### Hirst Painting

 Damien Hirst - an Artist and Art Collector sold many of his paintings.
 He has a Series of paintings called Spots - as the name suggests - the canvas is fulled with dots of different collors.
 Timmy the turtle draws a Spot painting using the [Turtle](https://docs.python.org/3/library/turtle.html) and [Colorgram](https://pypi.org/project/colorgram.py/) library.

+## Day 19

+### Etch-A-Sketch

+Timmy - The Turtle replicates the game of Etch-A-Sketch.
+Keys used to draw on the screen are

+- Key `w`: moves forward
+- Key `s`: moves Backward
+- Key `a`: moves counter clockwise
+- Key `d`: moves clockwise
+- Key `c`: Clears the screen

+### Turtle Race

+Timmy brings along his friends (5 other turtles) and they race.
+You as a spectator place a bet on the turtles to see who won.